-SOH's Results - Examples of health fairs supported with diabetes education materials include the Encino Family Festival, Sherman Oaks Street Fair, and several farmers' markets.
-It should be noted that SOH sponsors a farmers' market on weekly basis, in the hospital's parking lot.
-Diabetes management classes are also offered at the hospital.
+SOH's Results - Examples of health fairs supported with diabetes education materials prior to the Covid-19 lockdown include the Encino Family Festival, Sherman Oaks Street Fair, and several farmers' markets.
+These inperson interventions have been suspended until they are deemed safe to resume.
+Diabetes management classes are still offered at the hospital, but only to inpatients until it is safe to invite visitors back to the hospital.

-6. Heart Disease - Cardiovascular disease includes congestive heart failure, heart attack, coronary heart disease/coronary artery disease and stroke.
+6. Heart Disease - cardiovascular disease includes congestive heart failure, heart attack, coronary heart disease/coronary artery disease and stroke.
 Coronary issues are among the most frequently reported reasons for SOH hospital admissions, and these conditions are similar among other SPA 2 hospitals.
 Coronary Heart Disease and Stroke are the Number 1 and Number 2 causes of death in the Strategic Plan, and together they represent over half of all deaths due to the top ten causes of death in the county.